capsa-mc/capsa-hugo-website/content/tutoring/_index.md

 **Tutoring session dates/times:** 10 AM to 12 PM on Saturdays (see calendar here )

 **Tutoring session cost:** All tutoring sessions are free of charge.
-Yet each tutee is asked to contribute a $40 administrative fee to help cover CAPSA's operational expenses.
+However, each tutee is asked to contribute a $100 fee, and each tutor and coordinator a $50 fee, to help cover CAPSA’s operational expenses such as snacks, facility rentals, and related costs.
 The fee will be collected at the first tutoring session.
+Please note that all of our staff are volunteers and do not receive any compensation from this program.
+Your contribution is solely to support CAPSA in continuing to provide valuable services to our community.

 Interested in becoming a tutee or tutor?
 Click on the button below to fill out the application form!